 This golden rule stays the same for all ads.
 Test different ad copies and images in your ads to see what works better for your audience.
 Including different adjectives and verbs has been known to increase your ads’ click rate by 5%.
 Also, try using different images like your brand’s logo, an icon or a photo of an employee in your ads.

-The key to make use of LinkedIn for connecting with prospects is to personalize your messages.
+The key to making use of LinkedIn for connecting with prospects is to personalize your messages.
 If you opt to simply send them an empty LinkedIn connection request or a generic message, they might as well choose to ignore it.
-Instead, look for ideal ways to personalized messages that will catch the attention of LinkedIn users quickly.
+So instead, look for ideal ways to personalized messages that will quickly catch LinkedIn users’ attention.

 Attract Leads with Static Ads on LinkedIn